How to Waive An Unemployment Court Fee

-The unemployment court fee in Minnesota is different for individuals or applicants, versus employers.
+The unemployment court fee in Minnesota is different for individuals and applicants, versus employers.

-When an individual makes an unemployment appeal to the Court of Appeals, the cost is waived under the Unemployment Court Fee rule.
+When an individual makes an unemployment appeal to Minnesota’s Court of Appeals, the cost is waived under the Unemployment Court Fee rule.
+The court fee to make an appeal by an employer is $550.

 There are no court filing fees for appeals heard by an unemployment law judge when scheduled by phone.
+And, court transcripts are generally free too.
 This rule is not based on income and true for employers and individuals alike.

 In addition, there are no court filing fees for appeals called requests for reconsideration.
 Again, this is true for employers and individuals alike.